 Product managers are the vital cog in the wheel of digital experience.
-But before we understand what does a product manager do, let’s begin.
+But before we understand what a product manager does, let’s begin.

 What is Product Management?

 Product management guides each and every step of a product management life cycle, right from development to positioning and pricing by focusing on the product and its customers.
 Ideally, it is overseen by product managers who set the entire product vision in motion while putting certain procedures in place, such as: